February 6, 2017

 What Is Periodontal Disease?

 In its mildest form, we refer to periodontal disease as gingivitis.
 At this stage, gums are often swollen or inflamed.
-Patients with gingivitis may experience bleeding gums after brushing.
+Patients with gingivitis may experience bleeding gums during or after daily brushing.
 When gingivitis is caught early, it’s reversible with changes in your home care.
-That means brushing gently twice a day for 2 minutes each time and flossing daily.
+That means brushing gently but thoroughly twice a day for 2 minutes each time and flossing at least once per day.

 If left untreated, gingivitis can become far more serious, developing into periodontitis.
 When this occurs, gums start to separate from the teeth, forming deeper pockets.
 These pockets become infected, destroying surrounding bone and gum tissue.